hartsfield/entersoftdev/README.md

     │
     ├────── helpers.go  ─────  Helper functions that don't fit anywhere else, │                          some are unused, but will probably be needed in │                          most apps.
-This may be turned into a seperate │                          package eventually
+This may be turned into a separate │                          package eventually
     │
     ├─────── server.go  ─────  Server stuff.
 These files can be edited manually